NASA-AMMOS/Landform/Web/README.md

 ### Issues & Workarounds
 * CTRL-C may not work correctly to kill the backend server if you started it from a cygwin prompt; consider using a Git bash prompt or Windows `cmd` instead.

-## Test & Production Deployment Workflow
+## Master Server Test & Deployment Workflow
 1. Install latest [node.js](https://nodejs.org) 8.x.x.
 1. Acquire AWS credentials and build `TilingServer.exe` with Visual Studio as explained above.
 1. `npm run build` to generate `landformweb.zip`.
 This is sugar for `npm install && npm run build-client && npm run bundle`